CLI Commands

 The

-port must be unique and only the admin or node owner can set this value.The admin must open the firewall on the controller to allow TCP connections on the port.
+ipmi_terminal_portport must be unique.
+Only the admin or node owner can set this value.The admin must open the firewall on the controller to allow TCP connections on the port.
+The exact configuration depends on the desired access method.

 Actions |